kiwijos/vteam-github-oauth-study/README.md

 const accessToken = result.access_token;
 ```

-5. (Extra) To be thorough, we can check exactly what scopes the app now has access to.
+To be thorough, we can check exactly what scopes the app now has access to.

 ```js
 // ...